Ice cream sandwich: United States

 The earliest mention of ice cream sandwiches in North America occurs in 1899.
 Street vendors in New York sold slabs of ice cream between sheets of paper, called "hokey pokey", until someone had the idea of using cookies instead.
 Photos from the Jersey Shore circa 1905 show ice cream sandwiches being sold at 1¢ each.
-The earliest US patent having to do with ice cream sandwiches (No. 1,387,613) is by Russell H. Proper for an "Ice Cream Sandwich Machine" in 1921.

-Ice cream sandwiches are sold using chocolate cookies.
-A Chipwich, where ice cream (usually vanilla) is sandwiched between two chocolate chip cookies, is also popular.

 A "National Ice Cream Sandwich Day" is set for August 2 and has been celebrated since at least 2005.

-Uruguay

-In Uruguay, an ice cream sandwich (sánguche helado) or triple sandwich (sánguche triple) is typically a neapolitan ice cream (helado triple) sandwich prepared with wafers such as the one in the image.

 Vietnam

 In Vietnam, an ice cream sandwich called bánh mì kẹp kem is commonly sold on the street as a snack.
 It consists of scoops of ice cream stuffed inside a bánh mì, sprinkled with crushed peanuts.